abhi29tyagi/sprint-name-generator/README.md

 .
 Blue is deployed!
 ```
-- Running docker containers can be verified as
+- Running docker containers can be seen as

 ```
 $ docker ps